Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 No, you're right.

-You're breaking up a little bit.
+Sorry, you're breaking up a little bit.

-Do you say you you fully fully funded college?
+You say you fully funded college?

 Yeah, college was fully funded.

-But over the time that you were unemployed, did you get close, closer to your children?
+But over the time that you were unemployed, did you get close closer to your children?

 I assume you did, right?

-So you're you were home with your kids, unemployed, and I know you're looking for work and all of that, but you're home with your kids, and then you just kind of vanish because you go from being home with your kids for over two and a half years to spending 10 years working 80 hours a week, right?
+And then you just kind of vanish because you go from being home with your kids for over two and a half years to spending 10 years working 80 hours a week, right?

-Easy like that.
+It's not like that.

-Did your wife say it's not good for you to be working this hard because it's it's bad for me.
+Did your wife say it's not good for you to be working this hard because it's bad for me.

-I miss you as your wife, and your kids miss you as kids.
+I miss you as your wife and your kids miss you as kids.

 We have to figure out some way to have you be home more.